systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

     file,
 the code blocks are already much easier to read and look much more consistent
     with the overall visual style of the website.
-I may however need to revisit how theme's are defined to better manage the
+I may however need to revisit how themes are defined to better manage the
     increasing complexity of the typography styles.
 The theme file is already much larger than I had originally anticipated, and there's always the risk of bloating the generated CSS, reducing overall page